They Drive by Night (1938 film)

-They Drive by Night is a 1938 British black-and-white crime thriller film directed by Arthur B. Woods and starring Emlyn Williams and Ernest Thesiger.
-It was produced by Warner Bros. - First National Productions and based on the 1938 novel They Drive by Night by James Curtis.
+They Drive by Night (also known as Murder on the Run) is a 1938 British black-and-white crime thriller film directed by Arthur B. Woods and starring Emlyn Williams and Ernest Thesiger.
+It was written by Paul Gangelin, James Curtis and Derek Twist based on Curtis's 1938 novel They Drive by Night, and produced by Warner Bros.-First National Productions.

-The picture is not to be confused with the 1940 American film They Drive by Night, based on a different novel and featuring George Raft and Humphrey Bogart, and also a Warner Bros. film.
-This British film also has the alternative title, perhaps only in the United States, of Murder on the Run.
+The novel was reissued in 2008 by London Books.

 Plot

 "Shorty" Matthews, having recently been released from prison, visits his girlfriend in London, only to discover that she has been murdered.
 Fearing he will be wrongly accused of being the culprit, he disappears among the long-distance lorry-driving community.
 Meanwhile, the real killer, an unassuming ex-schoolteacher named Walter Hoover, continues to prey on London women.
 As Shorty had feared, he has become the main suspect.
 He returns to London with an old flame, Molly, hoping to prove his innocence.